 2. The Home Office Scheme

-The Home Office Scheme allows business owners to have their HDB addresses as their company’s registered addresses.
-As the name suggests, the Home Office Scheme is meant for those who want to run an approved business or run the administrative functions of their business from the comfort of their home.
-The said businesses actually include a wide range of home based business, from design and advertising services to insurance and financial planning services.
+As the name suggests, the Home Office Scheme is for those who want to run an approved business or run the administrative functions of their business from the comfort of their home.
+Therefore, it allows business owners to have their HDB addresses as their company’s registered addresses.
+The said businesses actually include a wide range of home-based business, from design and advertising services to insurance and financial planning services.

 While the guidelines share many similarities as in the Home Based Small Scale Business Scheme, there a few things that distinguish this scheme from the former.